 - Replacing any light bulbs (ladders are provided in properties where light fittings are too high to otherwise reach by using a chair)

-- Unblocking sinks and drains by using a de-blocking product that you can buy cheaply at the supermarket.
+- Unblocking sinks and drains by using a plunger and/or de-blocking product that you can buy cheaply at the supermarket/hardware store.

 - Resetting ‘trip switches’ if an appliance causes the electrics to trip.
 (See the Troubleshooting information below for help with this)

 - For the cost of any remedial work that may be required as a result of damage (accidental or purposeful) to the property you live in or furnishings, and for the costs of any contractors visits where it's found that there isn't a fault, or that you could easily have remedied the problem yourself i.e. reset the fuseboard if the electrics trip etc.

 - Paying for replacement keys or fobs.
 If you lose your key you should visit the Housing Services Reception to borrow a key, or to buy a replacement key.
 You can also buy a replacement fob.
 You can borrow a key free of charge for 7 days if you think you have misplaced your key to allow you time to look for your original key.